 The model focuses on short-term corrective actions.
 The long-term decisions are modeled by changing the input data.

-The historical data for the model was taken from bus information systems:
+The historical data used to calibrate the model was taken from bus information systems:

 - Travel time

-The information helps reproduce the trip processes and bus capabilities.
+The information helps reproduce all components of the trip processes and bus capabilities.
 Different sorts of variability are also captured in the historical data, such as traffic congestion, traffic lights, seasonal factors, overcrowding, etc.

-The simulation model provides matrix visualization and information for that can be used in decision making.
-The model supports various kinds of operation simulations: adjust the schedule, build preventive or corrective action policies for the control center, give the board a decision brief about strategic or technical decisions, such as such as determining service levels, changing operating modes, or any other important changes to the process.
+The simulation model provides visualization and information that can be used in decision making.
+The model supports various kinds of solution simulations: schedule changes, build preventive or corrective action policies for dispatchers at the control center, give the board a decision brief about strategic or technical decisions, such as changing service levels, run on headway management instead of running on schedules, or any other important changes to the process.